 But the question is where did my cousin fight?
 Where did he die?
 Where was he buried?
 None of this was known to me.
-Serve is a bit of a World War Two expert and does some research.
-There is no Willie Newman buried anywhere in Europe but there is an Irwin W. Newman of Pennsylvania buried at Lorraine American Cemetery, St. Avold, France, could this be him?
-I know that Willie is from a small town outside of Pittsburgh, Homestead, PA.
+We do some research.
+There is no Willie Newman buried anywhere in Europe but there is an Irwin W. Newman of Pennsylvania buried at Lorraine American Military Cemetery, St. Avold, France, could this be him?
+I know that Willie is from a small town outside of Pittsburgh; Homestead, PA.
 It seems this might indeed be him.

 The cemetery is about 300 kilometers away; it would take us 4 hours to get there, what should we do?
 I need to know for sure that this is indeed our Willie.

-I show this to my my student Serve, he gets emotional and says, "That settles it, we are going, we are going to find your cousin Willie."
+I show this to my student, he gets emotional and says, "That settles it, we are going, we are going to find your cousin Willie."
 And so it will be.

-Serve has already adopted three American graves in the American military cemetery in Margraten, Nederlands.
-He feels the European people owe the Americans a great deal.
-He and his wife take their young daughter Eva with them and teach her that someday she will inherit the honor of visiting these graves and bringing them flowers.
-During all our visits of historical sites Eva is with us, she is learning history first hand, she is understanding her roots, not from a book but from touching the ground where history took place.
+This Dutch family has already adopted three American graves in the American military cemetery in Margraten, Nederlands.
+They feel the European people owe the Americans a great deal.
+They take their young daughter Eva with them and teach her that someday she will inherit the honor of visiting these graves and bringing them flowers.
+During all our visits of historical sites Eva is with us, she is learning history first-hand, she is understanding her roots, not from a book but from touching the ground where history took place.